rotheconrad/ROCkIn/README.md

 # concatenate the curated sequences and the dereplicated and filtered searched sequences
 cat RefSeqs.faa 02a_tree_prep/mmseqs_reps.fasta >> 02a_tree_prep/final_sequence_set.fasta

+## watch out for a new line character between the refseqs and the other sequences.
+RefSeq_reps.faa is commonly missing a new line character on the last sequence.
+If 03b script below throws a 'KeyError' it is likely that the first fasta entry of 02c_mmseqs_reps has been joined on the same line as the last sequence of RepSeqs_reps.

 # setup directory
 mkdir 02c_Annoted_Tree